MegFord/interact/README.md

 tempt
 =====
-This repository contains code for the TEMP dialog system.
+This repository contains code for the TEMPT dialog system.